24 Best Frugal Living Tips To Save Money Fast

-Go to goodreads.com, find a book with great reviews, check that book or audiobook out from your local library, and discover your next free and probably most favorite hobby.
+Go to goodreads.com, find a book (maybe a personal finance book?) with great reviews, checkout that book or audiobook from your local library, and discover your next free and probably most favorite hobby.

 We are able to keep our grocery bill under $300/month because we drink water.
 Sodas, juices, bottled drinks—sure they taste good, but they cost too much money.

 Drink tap water, or if your tap isn’t good, buy a water filter.
 Here’s the one we use.
 You’ll save at least $100/month.

 The most important factor in keeping our grocery bill under $300/month is using a shopping list.

 Before heading to the grocery store, walk into your kitchen, open your ‘Reminder’ app on your iPhone, and create a grocery list.
 Once you’re at the grocery store, don’t deviate from your list.

 Be honest with yourself: is your dog overweight?
 If so, you’re losing money!

 Stop free-feeding your pet, and put them on a healthy diet (their optimal diet can be found on their food-bag).
 I know you feed them extra food because you love them, but I promise they’ll be much happier and more energetic when they no longer have to carry that extra weight around.

 Plus, you’ll save hundreds on dog food and thousand on future veterinary bills (it ain’t cheap to have a diabetic dog, my friend.)